-In the center is a mirrored door.
-To the right is a painting called "The Shadow."
-In that painting, Francoise Gilot is asleep on a sofa the day before she left Picasso.
+This is his painting studio In the center is a painting called "The Shadow."
+It depicts Francoise Gilot asleep on a sofa the day before she left Picasso.
 He entered the room, and his shadow fell over her body.
-On the left easel is a painting of his new wife sitting in the rocking chair looking at an empty canvas on the easel.

-This is another side of the painting studio.
-On the mantlepiece, there are two bottles of absinthe and a sculpture of a boy's head that was in Picasso's Bateau Lavoir studio fifty years earlier.
-On the sculpture stand to the right, there are toys made for his children.
-The chair in the center is now on display at the Picasso Museum in Paris.
+On the mantlepiece, there are two bottles of absinthe and a sculpture of a boy's head which had been in his Bateau Lavoir studio fifty years earlier.
 On the chair is a newspaper which Picasso used as his palette.
 The newspaper absorbed the oil from his colors allowing them to dry far more rapidly.
-This was how Picasso was able to produce so many paintings.
+That was how Picasso was able to produce so many paintings.

-One day in April, 1956 Brigitte Bardot visited Picasso and posed for photos with him all over the studio.
-In the background I saw parts of the studio that do not appear in any other photos.
-So my pain ting reflects that exact day.
+One day in April, 1956 Brigitte Bardot visited Picasso and posed for photos with him.
+Examining the background of those photos enabled Elwes to paint the house on that day.

-On the chair to the left is a painting by Picasso of his studio.
-On the chair in the center is a painting of his wife in the studio looking at a painting of the studio on an easel.
+On the left chair there is a painting of his studio.
+On the chair in the center is a painting of his wife in the studio looking at a painting on an easel.

-On the shelf in the center of the wall, there is a bust of Dora Maar, an African sculpture, a bird cage and a gold clock that was a gift from Picasso's art dealer, Daniel Henry Kahnweiler.
+This is the dining room.
+On the shelf there is a bust of Dora Maar, an African sculpture, a bird cage and a gold clock that was a gift from Picasso's art dealer, Daniel Henry Kahnweiler.

-Tiles that Picasso and his daughter Paloma have painted are displayed on the table.
-On the right wall is another little painting by Paloma of her step-mother, a bullfight announcement, a boomerang and the famous "Bull's Head" sculpture made from a bicycle seat and handlebars.
-Throughout this painting there are French newspapers from April, 1956 that can actually be read.
+Tiles painted by Picasso and his daughter Paloma are on the table.
+There is another little painting by Paloma of her step-mother on the right wall and a bullfight announcement, a boomerang and the "Bull's Head" made from a bicycle seat and handlebars.